DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "Allow me to thank you for saving me.
 And I'm sorry for attacking you.
 But about race...
 I'm not going to talk.
-This is not a pleasant subject for me"
+This is not a pleasant subject for me."

 "I understand"